Kash1444/sdv-anomaly-detection/README.md

 This project uses unsupervised Machine Learning (Isolation Forest) to detect abnormal driving patterns from real-time or recorded telemetry logs.
 It’s designed as part of the Tata Technologies InnoVent Hackathon under the track **“AI-powered virtual testing environments for SDVs”**.

+scatter plot with red anomalies and green normal points

 ---

 ## Features